 A brand-new programme for 2019

-We are delighted to announce that our Emerging Translators Programme – which this year ran for the tenth time – is being revamped and extended for 2019 and beyond.
+We are delighted to announce that our Emerging Translators Programme is being revamped and extended for 2019 and beyond.
 For the first time, the workshop that has always been at the centre of the programme will now run for two days.
 Following a first day of workshopping the participants’ work-in-progress, the second day will comprise a tour of publishing houses in London.
 Participating translators will have the opportunity to meet editors who publish literature in translation, giving them insights into the acquisitions and publishing process and providing a valuable opportunity for discussion and networking.

 The London Book Fair is held a month earlier than usual in 2019, and as a result the ETP timetable moves forward too – ensuring that the final sample translations are complete when NBG goes to press.
 The deadline for applications is Monday 10 December 2018.

 The NBG Emerging Translators Programme runs every year from January to March.
 The competition for entry is announced in November, and the deadline for applications is early December.
 The two-day workshop will take place in February.
 Accommodation for translators can be provided for one night on request.

 Information for Publishers

 The NBG Emerging Translators Programme, launched in spring 2011, commissions new translators to produce English versions of the best new books from Austria, Germany and Switzerland.

 NBG commissions a group of emerging translators to translate extracts from the best new books in German.
 The programme aims to promote the careers of emerging translators, providing experience, advice and contacts, as well as to produce top-class sample translations that will increase the chances of international rights sales.